smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 OracleType = 'opstack' # Example
 ```
 OracleType refers to the oracle family this config belongs to.
-Currently the available oracle types are: 'opstack', 'arbitrum', and 'zksync'.
+Currently the available oracle types are: 'opstack', 'arbitrum', 'zksync', and 'custom_calldata'.

 ### OracleAddress
 ```toml